Salonce/github-api-user-repositories/readme.md

 # GitHub Repositories Branch Viewer API 🔍🐙

-A Spring Boot application that exposes a REST endpoint to fetch **non-fork** repositories for a given GitHub user and their branches with commit SHAs.
+A Spring Boot application that exposes a REST endpoint to fetch data about user repositories.

----

 ## ✨ Features

-- Fetches public repositories for a GitHub username.
+- Fetches information about public repositories of a user.
 - Filters out forked repositories.
-- For each repository lists:
-  the name, owner login and all branches: their names and their latest SHA commits.
+- For each user's github repository lists: the name, owner login and data for each branch: its name and the latest SHA commit.

 ---